top of page

 It’s a sign you’re meeting yourself with care.

-Compassion can help the nervous system settle enough to see clearly.
+Understanding can help your system settle enough to see more clearly.

 We can have compassion for: